airlabitu/PI-sound-looper/README.md

 # PI-sound-looper

-Loops an .wav audio file on a Raspberry Pi using Python and autostart
+Loops an .wav audio file on a USB drive from a Raspberry Pi.

 ## INSTALL PYTHON MODULES
 Make sure you have the following two modules.
 They should be preinstalled with the Raspberry Pi OS.
 **time**
 **pygame**

 ## ADD SOUND_LOOPER